xeho91/svelte-docgen/packages/extractor/README.md

-# `svelte-docgen-extractor`
+# `@svelte-docgen/extractor`

 ![NPM Version](https://img.shields.io/npm/v/svelte-docgen-extractor?style=for-the-badge&logo=npm)

 Package for extracting documentation data/nodes from Svelte component files.

 > [!NOTE]
-> Use this package if you want to create your own analyser or generator.
+> Use this package if you want to create your own parser, analyser or generator.

 ## Dependencies